Company Disclosure

 Fundamental Analysis: Fundamental analysis is a technique that attempts to determine a security’s value by focusing on the underlying factors that affect a company's actual business and its future prospects.
 Fundamental analysis is about using real data to evaluate a security's value.
 It refers to the analysis of the economic well-being of a financial entity as opposed to only its price movements.
 The end goal of performing fundamental analysis is to produce a value that we can compare with the security's current price, with the aim of figuring out what sort of position to take with that security.
 Fundamental analysis does not attempt to anticipate market movements.
 This presents a potential risk, as the price of a security can move up or down along with the overall market regardless of the economic and financial factors considered in evaluating the security.
 There are an infinite number of factors that can affect the earnings of a company, and its stock price, over time.
 These can include economic, political and social factors, in addition to the various company statistics.

 Modern Portfolio Theory (MPT): Modern portfolio theory tries to understand the market as a whole, rather than looking for what makes each investment opportunity unique.
-Investments are described statistically, in terms of their expected long-term return rate and their expected shortterm volatility.
+Investments are described statistically, in terms of their expected long-term return rate and their expected short-term volatility.
 The volatility is equated with "risk," measuring how much worse than average an investment's bad years are likely to be.
 The end goal is to identify your acceptable level of risk tolerance, and then to find a portfolio with the maximum expected return for that level of risk.
 Modern portfolio theory, however, is just a theory and does not actual model the market and relies on basic assumptions that inherently present risk.

-Technical Analysis: Technical analysis is a technique that attempts to determine a security’s value by developing models and trading rules based upon price and volume transformation.
+Technical Analysis: Technical analysis is a technique that attempts Modern portfolio theory tries to understand the market as a whole, rather than looking for what makes each investment opportunity unique.
+Investments are described statistically, in terms of their expected long-term return rate and their expected short-term volatility.
+The volatility is equated with "risk," measuring how much worse than average an investment's bad years are likely to be.
+The end goal is to identify your acceptable level of risk tolerance, and then to find a portfolio with the maximum expected return for that level of risk.
+Modern portfolio theory, however, is just a theory and does not actual model the market and relies on basic assumptions that inherently present risk.to determine a security’s value by developing models and trading rules based upon price and volume transformation.
 Technical analysis assumes that a market’s price reflects all relevant information, so the analysis focuses on the history of a security’s trading behavior rather than external drivers such as economic, fundamental and news events.
 The practice of technical analysis incorporates the importance of understanding how market participants perceive and act upon relevant information rather than focusing on the information itself.
 Ultimately, technical analysts develop trading models and rules by evaluating factors such as market trends, market participant behaviors, supply and demand and pricing patterns and correlations.
 Technical analysis is derived from the study of market participant behavior and its efficacy is a matter of controversy.
 Methods vary greatly and can be highly subjective; different technical analysts can sometimes make contradictory predictions from the same data.

 Investment Strategies